-- Anyone may contribute to a Traditional IRA, whereas Roth IRAs are only eligible to investors in specific income ranges.
+- Anyone with earned income may contribute to a Traditional IRA, whereas Roth IRAs are only eligible to investors in specific income ranges.

 - Roth IRAs take post-tax contributions and allow for tax-free distributions, whereas Traditional IRAs may provide tax incentives on contributions but require taxes to be assessed on distributions.

 IRAs, or Individual Retirement Accounts, are retirement savings plan that offer tax benefits to eligible individuals.
 Depending on whether you choose a Roth IRA or a Traditional IRA, you may receive a tax benefit on either your contributions or withdrawals.
 Another major difference is that Roth IRA contributions (but not earnings) are eligible for withdrawals at anytime whereas funds in a Traditional IRA may be subject to early withdrawal penalties before age 59 ½ and are subject to mandatory withdrawals after age 70 ½.
 There are income limits to open a Roth IRA account.
 While there is no income limit to contribute to a Traditional IRA, tax deductions on contributions depending on the investor’s income.

 |Income restrictions||None to contribute but income limits exist to qualify for tax deductions||Single filers: up to $124,000 for max contribution; up to $139,000 for partial contribution